How much is the service?

 - You also pay the Animal Aunt’s travel expenses (40p per mile or public transport costs).
 Because we have so many active Aunts we can normally get someone from close by and hence keep these costs to a minimum.
 The office can give you an idea of the approximate total travel costs whether by plane, train or automobile.
 Although we try to find an Animal Aunt close to you, in busy periods, in emergencies or if you need specialist skills they may have to travel from further afield.
 Travel expenses to and from you and incurred carrying out their duties must be paid at 40p per mile.
 We would ask you to pay travel expenses in full – please remember Animal Aunts do not earn a large income.
 If you wish the Animal Aunt to visit you prior to the booking there is no fee for their time but travel expenses must be paid.

-- Food – please leave the Animal Aunt a cash float for their food at £7 per day – they will return unspent float to you at the end of the booking.
+- Food – please leave the Animal Aunt a cash float for their food at £7 per day.

 - Any other costs incurred by the Animal Aunt in carrying out their duties.